Many Steps. Big Change.

 The Masters and Doctoral programs deliver comprehensive, interdisciplinary curricula with focuses on health policy, organization and management, e-health innovation and health services research.
 Concentrations are available in Health Services Research (MSc/PhD), Clinical Epidemiology and Health Care Research (MSc/PhD), Quality Improvement & Patient Safety (MSc), and System Leadership and Innovation (MSc).

-IHPME offers trans-disciplinary research training within the University of Toronto through its Collaborative Programs, involving other institutes, faculties, centres and universities.
+IHPME offers trans-disciplinary research training within the University of Toronto through its Collaborative Specializations, involving other institutes, faculties, centres and universities.

 Cultivating knowledge is a value and a practice fundamental to our transformation of healthcare